ai03-2725/MX_V2/README.md

-# Warning
-This library is in development and has yet to be tested in production.
-Please use at your own risk.

 ![Cover Image](https://github.com/ai03-2725/MX_V2/raw/main/Resources/Cover.jpg)
 # MX_V2
 Second generation KiCad Libraries of keyboard switch footprints

 <!-- ![Footprint Image](https://raw.githubusercontent.com/ai03-2725/MX_Alps_Hybrid.pretty/master/Screenshots/Footprint.png)   -->
-6 years after the creation of [the original MX_Alps_Hybrid library](https://github.com/ai03-2725/MX_Alps_Hybrid), this library has been created as a successor and replacement.
+Designed as the successor to [the original MX_Alps_Hybrid library](https://github.com/ai03-2725/MX_Alps_Hybrid), with significantly improved sustainability and modularity.
+Unlike the original monolithic library, this new library separates switch types and components (LEDs and similar) as much as possible for simpler schematics, and is intended to be used with default KiCad symbols (such as `SW_Push`).

 ## Features